wilsonify/wilsonify.github.io/content/recipes/COBB SALAD58.md

 ## Instructions
 0 chop romaine hear, red leaf lettuce, avacado, and tomatoes; slice onion

 1 First, make the dressing.
 In a small glass, mix together the mustard, maple syrup, and garlic.
 Whisk in the vinegars.
-Then slowly add the oil and stir that shit up until it’s all combined.
+Then slowly add the oil and stir that    up until it’s all combined.
 Set it in the fridge until it’s go-time.

 2 Next, make the onions: In a medium skillet, heat the oil up over medium-high heat.
 Add the onions and sauté until they start to brown up and look kinda caramelized, 8 to 10 minutes.
 While that is going down, mix together the soy sauce or tamari, water, and liquid smoke in a small glass.
 When the onions are done caramelizing, pour the soy sauce mixture over those tasty sons of bitches and cook until all the liquid has evaporated, about 1 minute longer.
 Scrape them onto a plate and set aside.